 By 2003 the band had switched to Russian and signed with a proper label.
 The second 2003 release Сумерки богов was based on Goetterdaemmerung. Обитель ветров was a rerecording of 1999’s House Of The Winds. Полуночный гром was the rerecording of Thunder In The Night.
 2010’s Zerstörer - The Chapters of the III World War History Ghost Part One was a digital-only independent release after a period of collaboration with Metalism.
 Anton Repalo was on drums since 2006.
 Runaway 12 followed a similar pattern in the same year.
 Ivan Manchenko joined in 2012.
 The band signed with the Cypriot Pitch Black and issued 2012’s Zerstörer.
 Obviously, this was not an album of new material.
 The dragons were back in 2014.
 The cover artwork for this album was comical.

 Kazakhstan’s Holy Dragons returned with its next album in the spring of 2016, two years after the last offering Dragon Inferno.
 Civilizator would be out on April 15th through Pitch Black Records.
+Holy Dragons had a new album called Unholy And Saints in 2019.
+The Kazakhstan-based band had a song called The Elf, which was a tribute to Ronnie James Dio.

 After reverting to the English language the band created a side-project called H-Dragons, which released music with Russian lyrics.